How to Talk to Dental Patients About Money With Confidence

 Patient Understanding

-If these steps are part of the patient experience, patients are more likely to value the dentistry.
-All that’s left is for the team to embrace the role of healthcare advocate and to understand it’s their privilege and obligation to help the patient get the care they need and want.
+If these steps are part of the patient experience, patients are more likely to value dentistry.
+All that’s left is for the team to embrace the role of healthcare advocate and understand that it’s their privilege and obligation to help the patient get the care they need and want.

 Great Financial Conversations Are a Team Effort

-Everybody on the team needs to be comfortable with what the practice charges for care and believe that the fees represent the practice’s vision, value, quality of care, service and results.
-The team needs to have clarity and understanding of the practice’s overhead costs.
-When they understand what it takes to keep the doors open, they will be more comfortable with the fees and charges.
+Everybody on the team needs to be comfortable with what the practice charges for care and believe that the fees represent the practice’s vision, value, quality of care, service, and results.
+The team must have clarity and understanding of the practice’s overhead costs.
+They will be more comfortable with the fees and charges when they understand what it takes to keep the doors open.
 And, of course, every team member needs to be proud of what they do, knowing they are making a difference in patients’ lives and that patients value their services.

 When it comes to talking money, at Pride Institute we believe the doctor should be able to look the patient in the eye and quote an approximate fee for the care he or she is recommending.
 If they cannot or will not, the patient may perceive them to have a “hidden agenda.”
 The best results happen when the doctor presents treatment from a patient benefit point of view.